shakacode/rescript-logger/README.md

 /* Up to 7 */
 ```

 You don't have to re-implement all functions from default logger, only the ones you actually use.
-Don't worry to forget to implement something, if, later on, you will attempt to use unimplemented method it will be compile time error.
+Don't worry to forget to implement something.
+If later on, you will attempt to use unimplemented method it will be compile time error.

 ## Caveats
 **All logging is disabled after file save**<br />